apostrophecms/apostrophe/packages/redirect/README.md

 ### Capturing wildcards

-If you are creating an "URL" redirect, and not an "Internal Page" one, you may also "capture" and reuse the rest of the URL by including the `*` .
+If you are creating a "URL" redirect, and not an "Internal Page" one, you may also "capture" and reuse the rest of the URL by including the `*` .
 This is useful when the rest of the URL is still correct.

 For instance, if your "Old URL" is: